Washington Crossing the Delaware (1851 paintings)

 The original was part of the collection at the Kunsthalle in Bremen, Germany, and was destroyed in a bombing raid in 1942, during World War II.
 Leutze painted two more versions, one of which is now in the Metropolitan Museum of Art in New York City.
 The other was in the West Wing reception area of the White House in Washington, D.C., but in March 2015, was purchased and put on display at the Minnesota Marine Art Museum in Winona, Minnesota.
-In April 2022 Christie's announced that the smaller painting would be sold at auction the following month, for a pre-sale estimate of $15 to $20 million.
-It sold for $43 million.
+In April 2022 Christie's announced that the smaller painting would be sold at auction the following month, for a pre-sale estimate of $15 million to $20 million.
+It sold for $45 million.